Constraints on Higgs boson properties using $WW^{*}(\rightarrow e\nu\mu\nu) jj$ production in 36.1 fb$^{-1}$ of $\sqrt{s}$=13 TeV $pp$ collisions with the ATLAS detector: Introduction

 \section{Introduction}

-The Higgs boson discovery at the Large Hadron Collider (LHC) was a great success of the ATLAS and CMS Collaborations \cite{Aad:2012tfa,Chatrchyan:2012xd}.
+The Higgs boson ($H$) discovery at the Large Hadron Collider (LHC) was a great success of the ATLAS and CMS Collaborations \cite{Aad:2012tfa,Chatrchyan:2012xd}.
 Since the discovery, multiple studies have been performed to establish whether the Higgs boson has the properties predicted by the Standard Model (SM), or instead is a particle of an as yet unobserved sector beyond the SM.
-The mass of the Higgs boson has been measured to be $m_H = 125.09 \pm 0.21(\mathrm{stat.})\pm 0.11 (\mathrm{syst.}) \; \GeV$ \cite{Aad:2015zhl}, and there are strong indications that the spin and parity states are $J^{P}=0^{+}$ \cite{Aad:2013xqa,Aad:2015mxa,Chatrchyan:2012jja}.
-By probing the final-state particles in $H\rightarrow WW^{*}$, $H\rightarrow ZZ^{*}$ and $H\rightarrow \gamma\gamma$ decays, a pure CP-odd Higgs boson has been excluded at a confidence level above $99.9\%$.
+The mass of the Higgs boson has been measured by the ATLAS and CMS experiments to be $m_H = 125.09 \pm 0.21(\mathrm{stat.})\pm 0.11 (\mathrm{syst.}) \;\GeV$ \cite{Aad:2015zhl} using $\sqrt{s}=7$ and $8\;\TeV$ $pp$ collision data, and there are strong indications that the spin and parity states are $J^{P}=0^{+}$ \cite{Aad:2013xqa,Aad:2015mxa,Chatrchyan:2012jja}.
+By probing the final-state particles in $H\rightarrow WW^{*}$, $H\rightarrow ZZ^{*}$, and $H\rightarrow \gamma\gamma$ decays, a pure CP-odd Higgs boson has been excluded at a confidence level above $99.9\%$.
 In addition, a potential CP-odd contribution to the $HWW$ and $HZZ$ couplings has been significantly constrained \cite{ATLAS-CONF-2019-050,HVVconstraintsFromCMS,Khachatryan:2016tnr}.
-Recently, studies of the CP properties of the top-quark Yukawa coupling using $Htt$ events have been published \cite{PhysRevLett.125.061802,Sirunyan:2020sum}.
-The gluon--gluon fusion process probes a different kinematic regime than $Htt$ production, and the properties of the effective $ggH$ interaction itself may differ from SM predictions if there is a loop contribution from previously unobserved particles.
+Recently, studies of the CP properties of the top-quark Yukawa coupling using $Htt$ events, and the $\tau$-lepton Yukawa coupling using $H\rightarrow\tau\tau$ decays have been published \cite{PhysRevLett.125.061802,Sirunyan:2020sum,CMS:2021sdq}.

+The gluon--gluon fusion ($\mathrm{ggF}$) process probes a different kinematic regime than $Htt$ production, and the properties of the effective $ggH$ interaction itself may differ from SM predictions if there is a loop contribution from previously unobserved particles.
 The CP nature of the effective coupling between the Higgs boson and gluons, $ggH$, in the gluon--gluon fusion production mode \cite{Dolan:2014upa} has been studied in Refs.~\cite{Aaboud:2018xdt, Sirunyan:2021fpv, Aad:2015tna}.
-However, these studies do not directly constrain interference effects between CP-even and CP-odd contributions to the Higgs--gluon coupling.
-This article presents new analysis techniques which enhance the sensitivity to such interference effects and allow constraints to be set on the mixing angle between CP-even and CP-odd contributions; it thus presents a novel approach complementary to those used in previous studies of the CP properties of the Higgs boson.
+This article presents new analysis techniques for enhancing the sensitivity to interference effects between the CP-even and CP-odd contributions to the Higgs--gluon coupling, and provides constraints on the mixing angle between CP-even and CP-odd contributions.
+The approach is therefore complementary to those used in previous studies of the CP properties of the Higgs boson.